-The Local Governing Body monitors the impact of RSHE on an annual basis.
+The Governing Board/Local Governing Body at Kessingland Primary Academy monitors the impact of RSHE on an annual basis.

 The Governors give serious consideration to any comments, consultation and evidence of impact.

 Consultation with pupils will be conducted on a regular basis to support with reviewing the curriculum to ensure it remains responsive to emerging needs and the policy updated accordingly.